-> Overall, the effort is worth it.
-A jerkbait the suspends perfectly can be worked even faster than one that floats up right away.
+Overall, the effort is worth it.
+A jerkbait that suspends perfectly can be worked even faster than one that floats up right away.

-> Another aspect you can opt for in your jerkbaits is sound chambers.
+Another aspect you can opt for in your jerkbaits is sound chambers.
 The rattles in these chambers can attract bass from far away.
-This can enhance your ability to bring in bass from an area with the least amount of casts there.
+This can enhance your ability to bring in bass from an area with the least amount of casts.

-> So check out a jerkbait as a great fast fishing lure.
+So check out a jerkbait as a great fast fishing lure.

 Spinnerbaits are another incredibly versatile lure for fishing fast and covering water.
 Yes, you can slow roll a spinnerbait along the bottom and target lethargic bass.
 However, that may be a last resort if you can’t catch ’em fast.